 17. Cheun Yaw (Lao Spring Roll)

 Cheun Yaw is not a strange dish if you love Asian food.
 The idea of using rice paper to wrap some kinds of fillings and fry them up is frequently applied in many other cuisines.
-But believe me, the Laotian variation speaks in its own voice.
+But believe me, the Laotian variation has many unique points that make it stand out.

 Since the dish is deep-fried, Laotians will pair Cheun Yaw with other foods to decrease the greasy feeling when eating oily dishes.
 Some are fresh green veggies like lettuce (to wrap) or rice vermicelli noodles (Pun Cheun Yaw) for a bland base.